tjohnson1015/exercise-express-query-params/README.md

 You are working on a team of developers and another team member has developed a "Service" that will interact with a "database" and get back products.

+## Getting Started

+1. Fork this repo using the button on this page
+2. Clone it onto your computer (after changing into your projects folder)
+3. Change into the directory
+4. Install the node dependencies by running `npm install`

+### Initial Solution

 The service has been imported into the `server.js` file for you.
 Your job is to create a RESTful API while implementing the service.
 You should have the following APIs:

 * Get All Products